tegbessou/tasting/README.md

       - [X] Add a link to the invitation
       - [X] Add a created at/updated at to the invitation
       - [X] Add a status to the invitation (pending, read, accepted, refused)
-        - [ ] Remove all invitation as accepted or refused from one week, and read from one month
     - [ ] Add it to the participant array of the tasting => Not in the invite participant but when user accept it
     - [X] Dispatch an event => Which dispatch a message
     - [X] Consume message